It’s officially the age of eCommerce.

 A business model is exactly what it sounds like.

-It’s a plan for how a business should operate.
+It’s a plan for how a business should operate and grow.

 A 1994 Harvard Business Review article is in many ways the forefather to the eCommerce business model.